The 17 Biggest Oscar Nomination Shockers

 Academy voters sure seemed to have their handful of favorite movies this year.
 For once, that was a good thing.
 Mostly.

 Reading out the 2021 Academy Award nominations Monday morning—from London, where it was the afternoon...lucky them—Nick and Priyanka Chopra Jonas started to sound like a broken record.
-Each of the nine Best Picture nominees scored at least five nominations apiece.
+Each of the eight Best Picture nominees scored at least five nominations apiece.
 (See the full list here.)

 There’s the temptation to groan that the Academy is up to its old ways.
 David Fincher’s Mank, about the tumultuous penning of the Citizen Kane script, scored a field-leading 10 nominations despite general apathy from audiences and critics and being an absolute bore to sit through.
 But of course the Oscars would go gaga for an artsy black-and-white toast to its own history, helmed by one of the industry’s hallowed auteurs.